-- Railways: The railways system is heavily reliant on Iron to function.
-Laying down rails is necessary to expand your network, making Iron a necessity for creating such rails.
+- Railways: The railway system is heavily reliant on Iron to function.
+Laying down rails is necessary to expand your network, making Iron necessary for creating such rails.

-- Trading Iron Ingots for Emerald: You can trade as many Iron Ingots for emeralds.
+- Trading Iron Ingots for Emeralds: You can trade as many Iron Ingots for emeralds.
 Simply approach novice weaponsmith villagers and sell your Ingots in the trading suite.

-- Creating Durable Tools: Iron weapons are much easier to create compared to Diamond and Netherite ones.
+- Creating Durable Tools: Iron weapons are much easier to create than Diamond and Netherite ones.
 Their durability and low manufacturing costs make them an attractive choice.

 - Creates Anvil: Iron is the main building block of an anvil.
 This item grants the ability to repair and rename items.
 You can also combine certain enchantments with the help of it.

 Gold is a highly sought-after material due to its usage in premium Terraria items such as Golden Apples and Powered Rails.
-However, Iron is useful throughout the game and provides much higher durability than Gold.
+However, Iron is useful throughout the game and is more durable than Gold.

 Similar to Gold, Iron is hard to find.
 However, an Iron Golem farm can pave the way for your early game progression.
 Therefore, Gold is not better than Iron because the pros outweigh the cons by a landslide.

-If you are going for aesthetics, then even Diamond Armor might not beat Gold.
-However, there is not much you can do with items and tools whose durability is low enough to be compared to bare wood.
+If you are going for aesthetics, even Diamond Armor might not beat Gold.
+However, you cannot do much with items and tools whose durability is low enough to be compared to bare wood.

 All in all, you can consider iron as a cheaper but better alternative to Gold.
 However, your call should be to choose the material according to your requirements.
 Trying to put a square key in a circular lock won’t work.
 Therefore, try to go for a systematic approach instead.